Stephen-Seo/SimpleArchiver/README.md

     If creating archive file, remaining args specify files to archive.
     If extracting archive file, remaining args specify files to extract.

+Note that `--compressor` and `--decompressor` cmds must accept data from stdin and return processed data to stdout.

 ## LICENSE Information

 Uses the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0).